Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 13\.
 At Add a new email domain:

   a.
-Add your domain, for Add a domain external to Scaleway enter **your porkbun domain.** For example: mycoolhubs.space
+Add your domain, for Add a domain external to Scaleway, enter **your porkbun domain.** For example: mycoolhubs.space

   > 💡Tip: The domain can only contain alphanumeric characters, dots, and dashes.